 Risk Disclosure

-Enclave Money is dedicated to providing a secure and efficient platform for users to earn yield on their stablecoins.
-However, as with any decentralized finance (DeFi) platform, there are inherent risks associated with using Enclave Money.
-It is important for users to understand these risks before participating.
+Enclave is dedicated to providing a secure and efficient API for transacting across chains.
+However, as with any crypto application, there are inherent risks associated with using Enclave.
+It is important for chains, dapps and users to understand these risks before participating.

 Network Congestion Risk